From Engineering Policy Guide

 A good organization must work as a team if it is to function properly.
 To do this the team must be provided general policies and guidelines.
 If these general policies and guidelines are not followed, then operating procedures become different in the different divisions and in different areas of the state.

 All functions of MoDOT are under the supervision of the Director.
 The Director's principal assistants are the Chief Engineer, Chief Financial Officer, Community Relations, Governmental Relations, Organizational Results, Chief Counsel’s Office and Audits and Investigations.
 The Asst.
 Chief Engineer and Director of Multimodal Operations report to the Chief Engineer.
-General Services, Risk Management, Resource Management, Equal Opportunity, Employee Benefits, Information Systems, Human Resources, and the Controllers Office report to the Chief Financial Officer.
+General Services, Risk Management, Financial Services, Equal Opportunity, Employee Benefits, Information Systems and Human Resources report to the Chief Financial Officer.

 The Chief Engineer and Asst.
 Chief Engineer supervise the divisions of Design, Construction and Materials, Transportation Planning, Bridge, Maintenance, Traffic and Highway Safety and Motor Carrier Services.

-The Controllers Office reports to both the Chief Financial Officer and the Highway and Transportation Commission.
+The Audits and Investigations Division and the Chief Counsel’s Office report to both the Director and the Highway and Transportation Commission.

 The various division engineers and directors carry out the duties of their assigned divisions and offices under the broad policies established by the Commission.